Police officer charged with attempted murder of woman

 James Riley, 27, a serving Lancashire Constabulary officer, has been charged with attempted murder, GMP said.

-He was remanded in custody and will appear at Manchester Crown Court on Monday.
+He was remanded in custody and will appear at Manchester Magistrates’ Court on Monday.

 Anyone with information is asked to contact police.